There is only one template for Russian: Russian - Basic.

 If you have questions about how braille is produced, please contact a member of the relevant braille authority.

 Russian is written in a script other than the Roman alphabet.
-This can result in problems when importing files into DBT.
-Your best option is to import files from Microsoft Word or Open Office that are written in a Unicode font.
-You can contact support at Duxbury Systems if you have a file which does not import properly into DBT.
-Please send the file which does not import (the original inkprint file), not a screen shot of DBT.
+This can occasionally cause problems when importing files to DBT.
+The best result is usually achieved by importing files from Microsoft Word or Open Office that are written in Unicode fonts.
+You can contact Duxbury Systems if you have file that does not import properly into DBT.
+Please send the original inkprint file with your request, not a screen shot of the DBT screen.

-DBT is starting to support the Russian braille code for mathematics, approved in the 1970's.
-To use this translator, the math material needs to be using the DBT style math.
+DBT now supports the Russian braille code for mathematics, approved in the 1970's.
+To use this translator, the math material needs to be enclosed in the DBT math style.
 This happens automatically with the import of LaTeX files and some other formats.

 Russian braille authorities released new rules in 2015.
-DBT reflects changes in braille translation based on these rule changes.
+DBT has been updated to reflect changes in braille translation due to these rule changes.

 The new rules for braille formatting are much more difficult.
-These rules imply deeply human decisions about the intention of the author and other aspects of the book that are not easily computerized.
-Duxbury Systems will continue to work to make the production of braille easier for those who wish to follow the most exacting rules.
+These rules tend to rely on human judgments about the intention of the author, and other semantic aspects of the text, that are not easily computerized.
+Duxbury Systems will continue to work to make the production of braille easier for those who wish to follow the most exacting formatting rules.